Campfire Polenta with Fresh Summer Corn

 This polenta went perfectly with the grilled pork chop and fresh cabbage salad pictured below.
 It was a really simple yet hearty meal that was easy to put together with the little equipment I had while camping.

-Polenta can go well with pretty much anything but is especially good with saucy dishes like chicken cacciatore, braised beef brisket, or sauteed mushrooms.
+Polenta can go well with pretty much anything but is especially good with saucy dishes like chicken cacciatore, braised beef brisket, sauteed mushrooms, or roasted & marinated Mediterranean veggies.

 Summary